 Where: Six Flags Magic Mountain

-Test your fear of speeds, heights, twists, and turns on the many roller coasters and thrill rides at Six Flags Magic Mountain and check out Holiday in the Park events to see the park transformed into a winter wonderland with festive lights, fun activities, live performances, visits with Santa, and even “Santa’s Wild Sleigh Ride” Virtual Reality Coaster thrill ride.
+Test your fear of speeds, heights, twists, and turns on the many roller coasters and thrill rides at Six Flags Magic Mountain and check out Holiday in the Park events to see the park transformed into a winter wonderland!
+Comprising beautiful festive lights, fun activities, live performances, and visits with Santa, Six Flags’ holiday transformation is truly magical.

-The plaza has been transformed into Holiday Square, with hundreds upon hundreds of glittering lights, an artificial winter snowfall, and festive carolers.
+The plaza is known as Holiday Square over the festive season, with hundreds upon hundreds of glittering lights, winter ‘snowfall’, and festive carolers.

-Getting in: Six Flags Magic Mountain tickets are included on the Go Los Angeles Card.
-Holiday at the Park activities are included with admission, unless noted otherwise.
+Getting in: Six Flags Magic Mountain tickets are included on the Go Los Angeles pass.
+Holiday at the Park activities are included with admission unless noted otherwise.

 Knott’s Merry Farm